teochewthunder/ruby-crossbox/README.md

 # Ruby Crossbox

 This is a standard programming puzzle to create a crossed box using a nested `For` loop.
-The point of this exercise is to be able to detect patterns.
+The point of this exercise is to be able to detect patterns, and from there, derive formulae.

 The steps are as follows:
 1. Implemented a nested `For` loop from 1 to `n`, where `n` is the size of the box.
 Within the inner `For` loop...